Fig: Modern cultivation

 Figs can be found in continental climates with hot summers as far north as Hungary and Moravia.
 Thousands of cultivars, most named, have been developed as human migration brought the fig to many places outside its natural range.
 Fig plants can be propagated by seed or by vegetative methods.
 Vegetative propagation is quicker and more reliable, as it does not yield the inedible caprifigs.
 Seeds germinate readily in moist conditions and grow rapidly once established.
 For vegetative propagation, shoots with buds can be planted in well-watered soil in the spring or summer, or a branch can be scratched to expose the bast (inner bark) and pinned to the ground to allow roots to develop.

-Two crops of figs can be produced each year.
+Two crops can be produced each year.
 The first or breba crop develops in the spring on last year's shoot growth.
-The main fig crop develops on the current year's shoot growth and ripens in the late summer or fall.
-The main crop is generally superior in quantity and quality, but some cultivars such as 'Black Mission', 'Croisic', and 'Ventura' produce good breba crops.
+The main crop develops on the current year's shoot growth and ripens in the late summer or fall.

 There are three types of edible figs: